ENSpunks/Timeland/ReadMe.md

 #### **Introduction**

-This paper is intended to introduce the Casual Relativity and lay the foundation for an entirely new **Causal Geometry** without spacetime derived from Special Relativity and General Relativity.
-Supplemental papers validating the Casual Geometry herein are named enumerated in the Appedix below.
+This paper is intended to introduce the Causal Relativity and lay the foundation for an entirely new **Causal Geometry** without spacetime derived from Special Relativity and General Relativity.
+Supplemental papers validating the Causal Geometry herein are named enumerated in the Appendix below.

-**Timeland**, inspired by Edwin Abbott’s *Flatland*, provides an illustrative analogy: just as Flatland uses 2D creatures to explore the implications of higher dimensions, where relative to a circle moving through 3D Timeland fabric, but to the 3D observer this is flstland moving relative to a Sphere in 3D space without time.
+**TimeLand**, inspired by Edwin Abbott’s *Flatland*, provides an illustrative analogy: just as Flatland uses 2D creatures to explore the implications of higher dimensions, where relative to a circle moving through 3D TimeLand fabric, but to the 3D observer this is Flatland moving relative to a Sphere in 3D space without time.

-The Theory of Causal Relativity builds on this analogy where Flatland represents Casual Relativity's 3D space, the cross section of the sphere relative to flatland mass+gravity, and the volumne of the sphere in 3D space relative to flatland its quantized mass+light.
+The Theory of Causal Relativity builds on this analogy where Flatland represents Causal Relativity's 3D space, the cross section of the sphere relative to flatland mass+gravity, and the volume of the sphere in 3D space relative to flatland its quantized mass+light.

 ---